FAIRmedia-AT/FM-V2T/README.md

    - **Median Length**: 13.63 seconds.
    - **STD of Length**: 7.79 seconds.
 2. **Annotations**:
-   - **Detailed Long Descriptions**: Generated using the [VideoLLama2](https://github.com/DAMO-NLP-SG/Video-LLaMA) and [InternLM-XComposer-2.5](https://github.com/InternLM/InternLM-XComposer) V2T models with manual correction for quality.
+   - **Detailed Long Descriptions**: Generated using the [VideoLLama2](https://github.com/DAMO-NLP-SG/Video-LLaMA) V2T model with manual correction for quality.
    - **Multiple Short Summary Descriptions**: Extracted 20 short single-sentence descriptions from detailed long descriptions using [ChatGPT](https://chatgpt.com/), formatted for [MSR-VTT](https://cove.thecvf.com/datasets/839) compatibility.
    - **Bilingual**: Long descriptions are available in English and German, with translations refined manually.
 3. **No Audio**: Audio tracks have been excluded to focus exclusively on visual content.